AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 *Do I really want to find out?*

-{% include picture.html img="rieback-black-hole" ext="jpg" alt="Rieback, one of the NPCs, suggests that you not visit the black hole." %}
+{% include picture.html img="rieback-black-hole.jpg" alt="Rieback, one of the NPCs, suggests that you not visit the black hole." %}

 ## A Race Against Time Itself